gnailuy/gnailuy.com/_posts/2017-03-30-find-a-pattern-from-a-large-repository.markdown

     -type f -exec grep -I your-string-here {} +
 ```

-where .idea, .git, and .github are common hidden directories that you
+In this command, the `.idea`, `.git`, and `.github` are common hidden directories
-usually don't want to look into.
+that we usually don't want to look in.